Hyperproof/hypersync-sdk/doc/005-data-sources.md

 }
 ```

 The mandatory `request` property in the paging scheme constructs the paged query string.
 The query string of the first API call from the above example will be: `?size=20`.
 Each successive call will be structured in the pattern: `?size=20&token=891b629672384d04`.
 Each paging scheme must include a `pageUntil` property which defines the point at which pagination stops.
-When `noNextToken` condition is applied, `nextToken` must be included in the response object*.
-This string value represents the path to the expected value in the data returned from the external service.
+When `noNextToken` condition is applied, `nextToken` must be included in the response object.
+This string value represents the path to the expected value in the data returned from the external service.*

 *If values are to be found in the response header, apply the `header:` prefix.